Shira Kuperman-Segal: Career

 In 2022 she served on Israel's Ministry of Health's board for the Award for Promoters of Rights in the Healthcare System.
 She was involved in the legislation of Israeli laws concerning patient rights, primarily in the field of loans and leave days.

-Biography

 Kuperman held several positions in the Ministry of Defense: in the IDF Widows and Orphans Division, as well as in the Rehabilitation Division.
-She graduated from the Open University of Israel with a degree in Social Sciences, while serving in the IDF.